benni347/messengerutils/README.md

 # **Messenger Utils**

 This Go package provides a simple utility for printing informational and error messages to the console.
 It is designed to allow for easy management of logging verbosity and formatting of output.
+Additionally, it includes a simple event system that allows multiple listeners to subscribe and receive notifications when an event is emitted.

 ## **Installation**